 Finally, you’ll find this one largely to be an issue of comfort, though some stylistic considerations exist as well.
 You don’t want the legs to be so wide that they billow and wrinkle; you don’t want them to be so tight that you can’t sit down, either.
 Generally, if your pant fabric is so loose that you can pinch a wide swath of it away from your legs with your fingers, you can “size down” when it comes to the pant legs.

 How can you secure a tailored pair of trousers for yourself?
-Be sure to check out our Tailored Trousers section to ensure that your measurements fit your order—and remember that we offer complimentary hemming as well.
+Be sure to check out the Berle Tailored Trousers section.
+When ordering online from us, you can enter your exact measurements and even select complimentary hemming!